-You'll need to pay a reservation fee to secure your home.
-When you pay the fee, no one else will be able to reserve the home.
-The reservation fee secures the home for 5 days.
-If you buy the home, the fee will be taken off the final amount you pay on completion.
-If you do not buy the home, the fee is not refundable.
-Eligibility To assess your eligibility, you'll need to register with a Help to Buy agent.
-You can apply to buy the home if both of the following apply: your household income is £80,000.00 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
+Reservation fee £0 Eligibility You can apply to buy the home if both of the following apply: Your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
-Tenure Leasehold Lease type Shared Ownership Flat Lease Lease term 990 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Also, you must have a local connection to Bath and North East Somerset either through residency, work or family.
+Tenure Leasehold Lease type Shared Ownership House Lease Lease term 119 years For more information, see section 2.5, "Lease extensions" in the "Key information about shared ownership" document which will be sent to you at the stage that you wish to make an offer on a property.
+Maximum share you can own You can buy up to 100% of your home.
+Transfer of freehold At 100% ownership, the freehold will transfer to you.
+Landlord NSAH (Alliance Homes Ltd) - 40 Martingale Way, Portishead, BS20 7AW, North Somerset

-Maximum share you can own You can buy up to 100%% of your home.
-Transfer of freehold At 100% ownership, the leasehold title remains in your name but your shared ownership obligations fall away.
-Landlord Metropolitan Thames Valley The Grange 100 High Street London N14 6PW Under a shared ownership lease, you pay for a percentage share of the market value of a home.
-You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
-Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 4 weeks to find a buyer.
+Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+You enter into a lease agreement with the landlord, and agree to pay rent to the landlord on the remaining share.
+Landlords's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
-If they do not find a buyer within 4 weeks, you can sell your share yourself on the open market.
+If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
-Pets You may be able keep pets at your home with permission from the landlord Subletting You can rent out a room in the home, but you must live there at the same time.
-You cannot sublet (rent out) your entire home unless you either: • own a 100% share; or • have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and • have your mortgage lender's permission if you have a mortgage
+Pets For Shared Ownership homes, keeping pets in your property requires landlord permission.
+For more information, please contact: leaseholdteam@alliancehomes.org.uk Subletting You can rent out a room in the home at any time, but you must live there at the same time.
+You cannot sublet (rent out) your entire home unless either: • own a 100% share; or • have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and • Have your mortgage lender's permission if you have a mortgage